 Represented a leader in the design and manufacturer of portable, mechanical ventilators for home health care in a product liability action arising out of the death of a minor child who had been in an automobile accident that left him paralyzed and dependent on a ventilator.
 The minor plaintiff died and the parents alleged negligence and product design defects.
-All claims against our client have been dismissed.
+All claims against client dismissed.

 Insights View All

-Vanderbilt University, J.D.
+Vanderbilt University J.D.
 (1982)

-Duke University, B.A.
+Duke University B.A.
 (1979) with honors

 North Carolina (1983)